-My name is Jozef Jarosciak and I am a Slovak Canadian living in Ontario, Canada.
-This blog started as a notepad for myself (to find my notes in one place) but eventually also became a spot to share my knowledge.
+My name is Jozef Jarosciak and I am a Slovak Canadian living in Ontario, Canada and this blog originally started as a notepad for myself (to find my notes in one place) but eventually also became a spot to share my knowledge.
+I hope you’ll enjoy my articles.

-I work as a Systems Architect for a large IT company in downtown Toronto, Canada.
-My primary focus is on Infrastructure Architecture, IT Strategy, DevOps, Professional Services and Software as a Service (SaaS).
+Something about me… I currently work as a Systems Architect for a leading Canadian provider of cloud-based software and technology solutions, based out of Toronto, Canada.
+My primary focus is on Application & Infrastructure Architecture, IT Strategy and Management, DevOps, Professional Services and Software as a Service (SaaS).

-I have completed a Master’s Degree focused on Web Sciences and Big Data with honours from the University of Liverpool in England and hold several well-known IT certifications, such as TOGAF, Microsoft Certified IT Professional (MCITP) or Microsoft Certified Solution Associate (MCSA); and I am also certified for various methodologies and/or technologies such as ITIL, Project Management or Agile Development & Methodology.
+I have a completed Master’s Degree focused on Web Sciences and Big Data with honours from the University of Liverpool in England and also hold several well-known IT certifications, such as TOGAF, Microsoft Certified IT Professional (MCITP) or Microsoft Certified Solution Associate (MCSA); and I am also certified for various methodologies and/or technologies such as ITIL, Project Management or Agile Development & Methodology.
 More on LinkedIn.

-My daily routine consists primarily of being a systems architect, but often those lines get blurry in my line of work and I often find myself working as a software designer/developer, infrastructure administrator, DBA, app deployment manager, installer, patcher, fixer, debugger, estimator and pretty much everything in between.
+My daily routine consists primarily of being an architect, but often those lines get blurry in my line of work and I often find myself working as a platform engineer, change manager, people manager, software designer/developer, infrastructure administrator, DBA, app deployment manager, installer, patcher, fixer, debugger, estimator and pretty much everything in between.

 In my spare time, I love to learn about complex architectural issues, but also engage in coding and work on various interesting projects.